duckietown/duckietown-shell/README.md

 -----------------------

-## Duckietown Authentication Token setup
+## Authenticate a Duckietown Token

 Run the command `dts tok set` to set the Duckietown authentication token: